gvwilson/thirdbit/src/fiction/in-heck/index.md

 "You really should learn to laugh properly,"
 Gumption said coolly.
-"What you're doing isn't right at all."
+"The way you're doing it isn't right at all."

 "Silence!"
 Patient raged.